-Stress, anxiety and depression have some effect in everyone's daily life.
+Stress, anxiety, and depression have some effect on everyone's daily life.
 Often, people think they are more stressed out than everyone else and just cannot figure out why or what they can do about it.
 All of these feelings can affect you in certain ways that are similar but can also be very different.
 Depression can be most severe and may last for weeks, months, or even years.
 Mood changes, pain, and even illness can be related to stress, anxiety, and depression.

 Kinds of Stress, Anxiety, Depression Tests

-The Depression Anxiety and Stress Test Scale (DASS-21).
+The Depression Anxiety and Stress Test Scale (DASS-21).is another well-known test to many psychological experts.
 The DASS-21 has a group of three different scales that measure your depression, anxiety, and stress levels.
 Each of these has seven questions and there are sub-scales with other questions related to each section.
 There is also a longer DASS test that has 42 questions, but the most commonly used is the DASS-21.
-This is a test you can do on your own, but can be used by psychiatrists, psychologists, and therapists as well.
+This is a test you can do on your own but can be used by psychiatrists, psychologists, and therapists as well.

 Why Take These Tests